All Products

 image

-• You can view the names, source and destination databases, full verification progress and results, and result summary of all migration objects.
+• You can view the names, source and target databases, full verification progress and results, and result summary of all migration objects.

-• You can filter migration objects by source database, destination database, or verification result.
+• You can filter migration objects by source database, target database, or verification result.

-• You can select View Completed Objects Only to view the basic information of objects that have completed schema migration, such as the object names.
+• You can select View Completed Objects Only to view the basic information such as the names of objects for which schema migration has been completed, such as the object names.

 • You can choose Re-verify > Restart Full Verification to run a full verification again for all migration objects.

-• Take note of the following items for tables with inconsistent verification results:
+• Observe the following notes for tables with inconsistent verification results:

 If you need to obtain the original inconsistent data to check or analyze the verification result, click Download inconsistent results to download the inconsistent data to your computer.